TCU, Duke climb into top 10, Notre Dame drops in women's AP Top 25; UCLA and UConn remain 1-2

 Rising Tide

 Alabama moved up four spots to No. 19, the school’s best ranking in 25 years.
-The Crimson Tide were 8-0 ahead of a Monday matinee against Georgia State.
-They equaled the team’s best start since the 2020-21 season.
+The Crimson Tide improved to 9-0 with a 98-49 win Monday over Georgia State, the team’s best start since going 9-0 to open the 2000-01 season.

 Conference breakdown